cfe-lab/MiCall/HACKING.md

         cd ~/Downloads/hyphy-master/src/lib
         sudo python setup.py install

+    You can test it out if you like.

+        cd Examples/Python
+        python BasicHyPhy.py # Just check that there are no obvious errors.

+16. Install Ruby for the fasta2g2p step.
+Check what version you have:

+        ruby -v

+17. If you don't have version 1.8.6, install Ruby Version Manager, and Ruby 1.8.6. sudo apt-get install curl curl -sSL https://get.rvm.io | bash -s stable
+        # exit, then start a new shell so rvm will work
+        sudo ls
+        rvm requirements
+        rvm install 1.8.6
+        gem install bio

+17. Build the alignment library.

+        cd ~/git/MiseqPipeline
+        ./build_alignment.sh

-16. Create a data folder somewhere on your workstation, like ~/data.
+17. Create a data folder somewhere on your workstation, like ~/data.
 Create subdirectories called miseq and RAW_DATA.
 18. Connect to the shared drive [using CIFS][cifs] and mount smb://192.168.68.144/RAW_DATA as /media/RAW_DATA.
 19. Navigate down to /media/RAW_DATA/MiSeq/runs, pick a recent folder, and make sure it has a file named needsprocessing.
 20. Copy SampleSheet.csv to a sample run folder under your local RAW_DATA folder.